Uinta Mountains: Ecology

 The Uinta Mountains are part of the Wasatch and Uinta montane forests ecoregion.
 Nearly the entire range lies within Uinta-Wasatch-Cache National Forest (on the north and west) and Ashley National Forest (on the south and east).
 The range's highest peaks are protected as part of the High Uintas Wilderness.
 The forests contain many species of trees, including lodgepole pine, subalpine fir, Engelmann spruce, Douglas-fir, and quaking aspen.
 There are also many species of grasses, shrubs, and forbs growing in the Uinta Mountains.

 Fauna is typical of the central Rocky Mountains.
-Large grazing and browsing animals include the Rocky Mountain elk, mule deer, moose, pronghorn antelope, mountain goats, and Rocky Mountain bighorn sheep.
-Mammalian predators include the American black bear, mountain lion, coyotes, red fox, badger, wolverine, marten, and the long-tailed weasel.
+Large grazing and browsing animals include elk, mule deer, moose, pronghorn, mountain goat, and Rocky Mountain bighorn sheep.
+Mammalian predators include the American black bear, mountain lion, coyote, red fox, American badger, wolverine, Pacific marten, and the long-tailed weasel.
 A gray wolf pack has been observed at the eastern end of the range, in Moffat County, Colorado.
-Raptors include bald and golden eagles, turkey vultures, various hawks and harriers, and owls including the great horned owl, great grey owl, and barn owls.
-Other notable large birds include the sage grouse and white-tailed ptarmigan.
+Raptors include bald and golden eagles, turkey vultures, various hawks and harriers, and owls including the great horned owl, great gray owl, and the boreal owl.
+Other notable birds include the greater sage-grouse and white-tailed ptarmigan.